 You have successfully managed to blend your passions for both photography and drawing or painting through ‘Pencil vs Camera’.
-In a subtle way you also incorporated a piece of imagery through your sketches of something that is only happening in your mind’s eye without being ever present in front of the camera lens.
-Did you ever feel it was not so much of pencil ‘vs’ camera but how pencil tied-the-knot with camera that was depicted through the project?
+In a subtle way, you also incorporated a piece of imagery through your sketches of something that is only happening in your mind’s eye without being ever present in front of the camera lens.
+Did you ever feel it was not so much of pencil ‘vs’ camera but how pencil tied-the-knot with the camera that was depicted through the project?

-Yes, you’re right, at the beginning, I thought it was the opposition between the two disciplines that was the original part of the concept, but I realize more and more that maybe it’s more the harmony between the different mediums that makes it interesting and special.
-Drawing and photography work well together because photography shows the reality as it is and drawing show it as I would like it to be in my imagination.
+Yes, you’re right, at the beginning, I thought it was the opposition between the two disciplines that was the original part of the concept, but I realise more and more that maybe it’s more the harmony between the different mediums that makes it interesting and special.
+Drawing and photography work well together because photography shows the reality as it is and the drawing shows it as I would like it to be in my imagination.
 The strong point of the concept is that there is no limit, everything can be represented on the piece of paper…

 As an artist, how difficult is playing the balancing act of satisfying the client’s interests for commercial projects along with his own urge of creative contentment?
 Do you have any suggestion for the beginners in this field who may be struggling to balance the two and in the process stifling his passion for creativity?